Oakley Wood Crematorium

 We have records of people who have been cremated at Oakley Wood.
 We also have records for people buried in all of our cemeteries i.e. Leamington Spa (Brunswick St), Old Milverton, Kenilworth (Oaks Rd), Warwick.
 We do not have information for those buried in the closed churchyards we maintain.

 Any requests for genealogical information should be sent to Oakley Wood Crematorium, Bishops Tachbrook, Leamington Spa, CV33 9QP.
 For fees and charges, please see our fees page.

 Please email email@example.com and a member of staff will assess the extent of the search and advise you of the relevant costs.

 The Crematorium was established in 1971, within Oakley Wood, a site having natural beauty and an atmosphere of peace and tranquillity.
 There is an abundance of bird life in the grounds and quietness and patience are often rewarded by the sight of more timid species.
 Rabbits, grey squirrels, foxes, badgers, moles and muntjac deer are among the mammals that have made Oakley Woods their home.

 It has been the constant endeavour of the council to retain the character of the woodland setting.
 Restriction of memorials has, therefore, been necessary, and the planting of shrubs, trees and flowers by the public is not generally allowed.
 Donations can be made to Warwick District Council for the bulb fund.
-Money donated in 2011 was used to redesign and plant the woodland garden just outside the South chapel and donations received in 2012 were used to supplement snowdrops, bluebells and other woodland plants.
+Money donated is used to supplement snowdrops, bluebells and other woodland plants.
 There is no minimum donation amount.